eddyystop/mithril-components/components/tabs/readme.md

 * `options {obj}` contains the following properties:
     * `activeTabName {fcn | str | defaults to first tab}` The name of the currently active tab.
 The default is the name of the first tab in `tabs`.
-    * `css {str optional}` Create a component for the specified CSS framework using certain options.
+    * `flavor {str optional}` Create a particular version of the component.
     Otherwise the `selectors` and `attrs` properties are expected to style the component.
-    The supported values are:
+    The flavors are:
         * `'bs/nav-tabs'` Bootstrap tabs.
         * `'bs/nav-pills'` Bootstrap pills.
         * `'bs/nav-pills.nav-stacked'` Bootstrap vertical pills.